stewartweiss/ossd_course_materials/git_activity_01.md

 The instructions are in the table below.
 Each row of the table is called a "round".
 The rounds should be performed in the order they are listed.
-The columns correspond to what the specific team mambers should do in that round.
+The columns correspond to what the specific team members should do in that round.
 There are four columns, one for each team member.
 To be clear, as an example, the third column, second row is what team member 2 does in the second round.